dyn20/Root-me/SQL Injection - Filter bypass/README.md

 ![image](https://user-images.githubusercontent.com/83667873/151036192-d74d4ba7-d7f2-48cf-8a7b-cd4383bfbcd7.png)

-If don't have above provided information, this challenge will become very difficult because when I test, `information_schema.tables` if filtered so we can't leak table name as well as columns name easily.
+If don't have above provided information, this challenge will become very difficult because when I test, `information_schema.tables, =, like` are filtered so we can't leak table name as well as columns name easily.

 Okay, back to challenge, because whitespace and many tab character is filter so I will use %09 to replace for whitespace.